infinitered/ignite/docs/README.md

 - [TypeScript](./TypeScript.md) - An explanation of TypeScript in Ignite and lots of resources
 - [Upgrading Ignite](./Upgrading-Ignite.md) - How to upgrade your app to the latest and greatest Ignite patterns
 - [Tour of Ignite](./Tour-of-Ignite.md) - Tour of the Ignite code base for interested contributors
+- [Releasing Ignite](./Releasing-Ignite.md) - How we release Ignite
 - [Internationalization](./Internationalization.md) — How to Internationalize your app